natesworksdev/Ryujinx/README.md

 	 - R = Right Shoulder Button
 	 - ZR = Right Trigger
    - For more information on how to configure these buttons see [CONFIG.md](CONFIG.md)
- - Multiple Players are supported.
+ - Multiple Players are partially supported.
 See [CONFIG.md](CONFIG.md) for more details.

  - Config File: `Ryujinx.conf` should be present in executable folder.
    For more information [you can go here](CONFIG.md).